hbahadirsahin/nlp-experiments-in-pytorch/README.md

  - "scorer/" will contain current and future metric calculation methods (not giving too much details, since you can always check it =)).
 - I encountered some bugs in NER training and evaluation processes due to save/load functionalities.
 Hopefully, I fully fixed them. but if anyone out there reading this and using this repository, if you find any bugs, just let me know.
 - Made some minor changes in namings and indexing (not much crucial stuff, details can be found in git commit message).
 - Personal life issues still continues, hence slow development-slow experiment mode still continues.

+### Update 21-02-2019

+- Precision, recall and F1 metrics are added into "ner_scorer.py".
+  - Since these metrics must be calculated for full set (not batch-based), I changed the evaluator flow a little bit.
+  - Evaluator reports mean precision, recall and F1 scores over all tags/named-entities.
+  - Detailed, tag-based, scores can be also reported by activating boolean detailed_ner_log (default value is true).
+- In LSTM, I encountered a minor bug while using "bidirectional=true".
+Hopefully, it is fixed (at least training/evaluating was working on a small set).
+- I tried a larger set to see whether my code is working but I got a "cuda illegal memory access" error.
+I think it is because OOM issues, but I am not sure for now.
+- An "allowed_transition" stuff will be added in near future (like allennlp/conditional_random_field.py).
+- Also, I updated my libraries, hence requirements.txt is changed, too =)
+- Personal life issues still continues, hence slow development-slow experiment mode still continues.

 ## References for Code Development